Content

 You may also see carrier oils like coconut oil, seed oil, and almond oil listed.

-But because these products (and their claims) are not regulated by the FDA, it’s often unclear what the mechanism of action is supposed to be.
-In fact, many beard oils often contain many of the same hair oils that product makers have used in their shampoos, oils, and conditioners.
+But because these products (and their claims) are not regulated by the Food and Drug Administration (FDA), it’s often unclear what the mechanism of action of each ingredient is supposed to be.
+Many beard oils contain many of the same hair oils that product makers have used in their shampoos, oils, and conditioners.

-Beard oil ingredients can cause allergic reactions, but they can also clog pores and increase your reliance on skincare products.
+While beard growth oil can sometimes help moisturize the skin under your beard, the products can also clog pores and increase your reliance on skincare products.

 Allergic reactions might include: